There are a lot of people outside of tactical operations that like to have an LPVO on their weapon system. What’s not to love?

 Yes, the Strike Eagle is covered under Vortex’s VIP Warranty that is fully transferable, no proof of purchase is required, and it’s covered for a lifetime – no limitations.

 Vortex has a reputation of providing great glass quality for the money.
 While scopes at this price point just do not provide true 1x performance, the Strike Eagle does a fantastic job.
 It’s perfectly suited to AR platforms and is very, very accurate.
+It is an excellent 1-8x scope.

 Whether you’re protecting home and family, are a range hack, or you’re hunting, the Strike Eagle is made to adapt to the situation.
 Pull your lever in close for point-blank shooting and throw it out for long-range fun.
 It’s what the Strike Eagle was made for.